Hurricane Carla: Elsewhere in the United States

 Winds in Key West reached 30 mph, while much of Florida reported rainfall from the outer bands of Carla.
 In Kansas, 4 to 7 in of rain in only 6 hours caused flash flooding.
 With a peak amount of 8.52 in in Haddam, Carla was the rainiest tropical cyclone in Kansas, until being surpassed by Hurricane Paine in 1986 as well as Tropical Storm Frances in 1998.
 Severe crop damage occurred, especially in areas of Chautauqua and Shawnee Counties and to the south of the Kansas River.
 Many highways were left impassable due to water inundation.
 A family of 4 drowned after their car was swept off a road near Waverly.
 A fifth fatality occurred after a car with one occupant was swept into a tributary of the Marmaton River near Fort Scott.
 The storm persistently produced winds of 35 to 50 mph, causing further agricultural damage.

 In Nebraska, rainfall peaked at 5.68 in in Hubbrell, making Carla the rainiest tropical cyclone in the state.
 Heavy precipitation also fell in Missouri, especially in Brookfield, Lee's Summit, and Pleasant Hill.
 The maximum rainfall total in Missouri was 9.34 in in Concordia.
 One fatality was reported in Missouri, though the cause of death is unknown.
 Rainfall in Iowa peaked at 9.03 in near Chariton, making Carla the rainiest tropical cyclone in the state.
 Up to 8 in of rain fell in a 12-hour period in the Lower Peninsula of Michigan, mostly between Cheboygan and Grand Rapids.
 However, the Weather Prediction Center indicated precipitation amounts of 6.07 in in Boyne Falls.
-Regardless, Carla is the wettest tropical cyclone in the history of Michigan.
+Regardless, Carla is the 2nd wettest tropical cyclone in the history of Michigan, behind Beryl in 2024.
 Despite, the rainfall, flooding in Michigan was relatively minimal, limited to a washed out dam in Traverse City.
 Precipitation in Wisconsin reached 7.58 in in Brodhead, causing Carla to rank as the wettest tropical cyclone in the state.
 Precipitation peaks in other states include 4.44 in in Alabama, 5.48 in in Arkansas, 6.37 in in Mississippi, and 3.6 in in Indiana.